kevinhillinger/study-guides/cncf/ckad/2-tooling-know-how.md

 * bash
 * vim

-## 1. Bash terminal
+## 1. Bash shell
 You should be proficient enough to know these basic commands cold.

 * quickly navigate file system
 * copy and paste
 * ability to pipe
-* able to direct input / output
+* able to direct input / output (into and out of files quickly for example)
 * launch vim to edit a file

 ## 2. Vim - know your editor